symfony-cmf/symfony-cmf-docs/bundles/routing_auto/definitions.rst

 Multiple Auto Routes
 ====================

+.. versionadded: 2.0

+    The capability to add multiple routes for a managed object has been introduced in RoutingAutoBundle 2.0.

 In the introduction you were shown an example using a single auto route schema definition.
 It is possible to have multiple auto-route definitions for each of your managed objects, and therefore multiple routes.